markomanninen/creativepowerofthefloweroflife/part1/planeflower.md

 ![Flower of Life, class 1](/media/sixmoreintersectingpoints.jpg){caption=1 width=300}

 When the center circle is included on the motif, FOL class 1 is formed because six more leaves encircling the six-petal rosette become apparent.
-On the outer edge of the hand-drawn figure above we can see six more intersecting points that urge us to repeat the procedure over and over again.
+On the outer edge of the hand-drawn figure above (picture 4.3.16) we can see six more intersecting points that urge us to repeat the procedure over and over again.

 ![Flower of Life, class 2](/media/secondround.jpg){caption=1 width=300}

-On the above figure we have finished the second round and encircled the motif with 12 leaves.
+On the above figure (picture 4.3.17) we have finished the second round and encircled the motif with 12 leaves.
 This is the FOL class 2.
 Both class 1 and class 2 are common on ancient mosaic art, ivory items, and wooden carvings.

 ### FOL - symbol and pattern